 Firmly entrenched as part of our cultural landscape, the month of May has gone from a period of encouraging radio to play more local tunes, to a 31 day celebration of homegrown talent across the length and breadth of the country.

-NZ Music Month is a promotion run by the NZ Music Commission that takes place each May, in association with other organisations including NZ On Air, Recorded Music New Zealand, APRA, The Music Managers Forum, and the Radio Broadcasters Association.
-And obviously NZ Music Month could not succeed without the support of the country's labels, media, the general public, and, most importantly, the artists themselves.
+NZ Music Month is a promotion run by the NZ Music Commission that takes place each May, in association with other organisations including NZ On Air, Recorded Music New Zealand, APRA, The Music Managers Forum, and Independent Music NZ.
+And NZ Music Month could not succeed without the support of the country's labels, media, the general public, and, most importantly, the artists themselves.

 Here at NZ Music Month HQ we can still remember back to the year 2000 when it all kicked off.
 There was plenty of great music being made but not enough people got to hear it, see it, or have it on their shelves.
 It's bloody marvellous to see how far things have come.

 We want to help you get to great gigs, make new musical discoveries, and get excited about your faves from the past.
 With a bunch of new releases looming over the horizon, hundreds of gigs around the country, and media of all kinds gearing up to get behind NZ Music Month, you won't be able to miss it.